greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/load/topics/g-character-encoding.html.md

 Data files must be in a character encoding recognized by Greenplum Database.
 See the *Greenplum Database Reference Guide* for the supported character sets.Data files that contain invalid or unsupported encoding sequences encounter errors when loading into Greenplum Database.

-**Note:** On data files generated on a Microsoft Windows operating system, run the `dos2unix` system command to remove any Windows-only characters before loading into Greenplum Database.
+> **Note** On data files generated on a Microsoft Windows operating system, run the `dos2unix` system command to remove any Windows-only characters before loading into Greenplum Database.

-**Note:** If you *change* the `ENCODING` value in an existing `gpload` control file, you must manually drop any external tables that were creating using the previous `ENCODING` configuration. `gpload` does not drop and recreate external tables to use the new `ENCODING` if `REUSE_TABLES` is set to `true`.
+> **Note** If you *change* the `ENCODING` value in an existing `gpload` control file, you must manually drop any external tables that were creating using the previous `ENCODING` configuration. `gpload` does not drop and recreate external tables to use the new `ENCODING` if `REUSE_TABLES` is set to `true`.

 **Parent topic:** [Formatting Data Files](../../load/topics/g-formatting-data-files.html)